censorship-no-archive/ceno1/doc/threatModel.md

 genuinity of the content inserted.
 This is **work in progress**.

 ##### NCC-CENO-017: CENO Request Scheme Obfuscates URLs and Flattens Web Origins

-The CENO team believes that by dropping support for Javascript and by providing hardened browser profiles that this issue has been **mitigated**.
+The CENO team believes that by dropping support for Javascript and by providing a hardened browser profile for Firefox that this issue has been **mitigated**.

 ##### NCC-CENO-018: JavaScript Can Unmask Users Via Multiple Mechanisms
 Similarly to the previous issue identified by the NCC Group, by applying readability mode on the bundles inserted by bridges and by stripping any Javascript at the Lookup Cache Servers we consider this issue **resolved**.